Microwave grilled cheeses are the perfect lunch option when you want some melted cheese between buttered bread, and you want it fast.

 For the exact amounts needed, please see the recipe card below.

 🍽 Equipment Needed

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make grilled cheese in the microwave with these simple step-by-step instructions:

-Place two slices of sandwich bread in your toaster and cook until nice and golden brown.
+Grab two slices of sandwich bread.
+Place the bread in your toaster and cook until nice and golden brown.